ReDi: Rectified Discrete Flow: Related Works

 \subsection{Discrete Flow-based Models}

-Discrete flow-based models (DFMs) are used to generate discrete data such as images~\cite{maskgit, maskbit, meissonic, muse, vq_diffusion}, videos~\cite{magvit, mebt}, text~\cite{llada, D3PM, MDLM, UDLM, duo}, and protein~\cite{campbell_dfm}.
+Discrete flow-based models (DFMs) are used to generate discrete data such as images~\cite{maskgit, maskbit, meissonic, muse, vq_diffusion}, videos~\cite{magvit, mebt}, text~\cite{llada, D3PM, MDLM, UDLM, duo, MD4}, and protein~\cite{campbell_dfm}.
 DFMs generate data by learning the flow from initial states (often set as masked states or uniform random states).
-Masked generative models~\cite{maskgit, maskbit, meissonic, muse}, discrete diffusion~\cite{D3PM, SEDD, MDLM, UDLM}, Continuous-Time Markov Chain~\cite{CTMC}, and Discrete Flow Matching~\cite{meta_dfm, campbell_dfm} are included in DFMs.
-Although they show powerful performance on discrete data synthesis, and efficient sampling cost compared to autoregressive models as they supports generating multiple states simultaneously~\cite{MDLM, sdtt, UDLM, duo}, they still requires slow multi-step decoding process for successive generation~\cite{di4c}.
+The generative flow is learned by two primary formalisms, reversing a corruption process (e.g., masked generative models~\cite{maskgit, maskbit, meissonic, muse}, discrete diffusion~\cite{D3PM, SEDD, MDLM, UDLM, MD4}), or constructing bridges between initial distribution and data distribution (e.g., Discrete Flow Matching~\cite{meta_dfm, campbell_dfm}, Schrödinger Bridges~\cite{DSB, ksenofontovcategorical}).
+Although they show powerful performance on discrete data synthesis, and efficient sampling cost compared to autoregressive models as they support generating multiple states simultaneously~\cite{MDLM, sdtt, UDLM, duo}, they still require slow multi-step decoding process for successive generation~\cite{di4c}.